STOMP: Stopping the over-medication of people with a learning disability, autism or both

 STOMP one year on is a slide deck summarising progress made across health and social care during the first year of the campaign.

 Skills for Care workforce development resources can give people working in the sector the skills and confidence to use alternative approaches and help stop inappropriate use of medication.

-List of social care providers pledging support to STOMP can be downloaded.
+A list of social care providers pledging support to STOMP can be downloaded via this link.